GDSC-NMIMS-MPSTME-Mumbai/Recruitment-Tasks-Android/Dynamic App/AddProjectInThisFolder.md

-Upload your Project Folder/Resources inside this Folder
+Add your Project Folder/Resources inside this Folder before sending a pull request